Parties with a Twist of Murder!

 --- Party Rounds ---

-With the Exception of Serving Food, You Can Now Play a Role and Enjoy the Game, Just Like Any Other Guest
+With the Exception of Serving Food, You Can Now Play a Role and Enjoy the Game, Just Like Any Other Guest.
+See the When Food Should be Served section (A2 above) for ideas as to how to slot food into your game.

 Step 9 Conclude the Party: Accusations, Optional Whodunnit Round, Audio Solution and Awards